Ria424/developers-animatesdk-docs/Document_object/Document340.md

 #### Description

-Method; reverts the specified document to its previously saved version.
+Method; Reverts the specified document to its previously saved version.
 This method is equivalent to selecting File >Revert.

 #### Example